Stories & Writings

 I’ve been blogging over at NOGOODFORME.COM since, like, 2003.
 That makes me a dinosaur in blogger years!
 But these are some of my favorite things I’ve written over there:

 + Icon of Love, Champion of Authentic Romance: Bruce Springsteen.
 This is the most recent thing I’ve written for nogoodforme.com that I love to pieces, and it’s also a more vulnerable piece about relationships, expectations and romance.

 + Style Icon: Neil Young.
 It’s about Neil Young, but it’s also really about what I love in men.
 This was really an ode to my boyfriend at the time, a kind of coded love song.

 + Style Icon: Cayce Pollard.
 About how the main character from William Gibson’s Pattern Recognition inspired me, sartorially speaking.
 It’s about fashion, but it’s also about what a wonderful writer William Gibson is.
-No doubt, a highlight of my life was when the great Gibson himself tweeted an link to it and said he liked it.
+No doubt, a highlight of my life was when the great Gibson himself and said he liked it.
 I am not ashamed to say that I FN+PRT SC’d that moment for posterity.

 Then of course I emailed it everyone I knew in the world and wrote, “OMG WILLIAM GIBSON’S EYEBALLS HAVE SEEN MY WORDS!!!!!!!”
 I am very excitable.
 But you would be, too, if one of your favorite authors even marginally acknowledged your existence!